Robust cycloid crossover driven by anisotropy in the skyrmion host GaV$_\mathbf{4}$S$_\mathbf{8}$: Results

 As illustrated in Figs.~\ref{fig:Cycdynam}(a--b), below the triple point the magnetic loss stretching along the Cyc$^\mathsf{I,II}$--FM boundaries for $H>200$ Oe and $T=7 - 9.25$ K [double arrows in Fig.~\ref{fig:loss}(b)] shows virtually no frequency dependence.
 The ultra-slow dynamic state exhibits a flat-lined \resuscept1 and \imsuscept1 vs $f$ (black curve), shown here at $T = 8.5$ K for $H = 300$ Oe.
 However, the behavior of the zero-field IC--C transition displays strong frequency dependence in both real and imaginary parts (colored curves), spanning temperatures in the range 7 K $\le T \le$ 3 K---at much lower temperatures than the Cyc$^\mathsf{I,II}$--FM transitions at elevated fields.
 In zero field the \resuscept1 and \imsuscept1 vs $f$ curves do not follow the conventional Cole-Cole-like behavior, in accordance with behavior observed for Cyc--FM transitions slightly below the triple point in Ref.~\cite{but17a}.
 For example, near $T_\mathrm{IC\rightarrow C}(0)$ a sigmoid-like frequency dependence shows up for both real and imaginary parts, which are almost equal in magnitude (inset).
 Significant differences between the dissipation profiles of Cyc--FM for $T_\mathrm{IC\rightarrow C}(H<200$ Oe) and $T_\mathrm{IC\rightarrow C}(H>200$ Oe) are also evident across the phase diagram in Figure \ref{fig:loss}(b).
 At elevated fields, the loss lies along the phase boundaries (as shown by double arrows), however, for $H = 0$, the loss extends deep into the Cyc phase and stretches from around $T=8$ K down to at least $T=3$ K. Taken together, the disparities between the magnetization dynamics for the Cyc--FM transitions at low and elevated fields point to separate origins for their behavior.

 Figures \ref{fig:Cycdynam}(c--d) compare the normalized response voltage to the ac magnetic field, $H_\mathrm{ac}(t)$, for the zero-field Cyc--FM transition and the Cyc--SkL and SkL--FM transition regimes evaluated in Fig.~\ref{fig:Cole}.
-By inspection, the periodic curves in (d) appear to be dominated by a linear (harmonic) response to the sinusoidal driving field, $h\sin \omega t$.
+As expected from the nonzero \imsuscept1 across these transitions presented above, all three responses show delays in phase ($\theta_{1\omega}$) against the ac field, $h\sin \omega t$.
+However, significant differences exist between the line profiles of the responses in (c) and (d).
+By inspection, the periodic curves in (d) appear to be dominated by a linear (harmonic) response to the sinusoidal driving field.
 In contrast, near $T_\mathrm{IC\rightarrow C}(0)$, the periodic curve becomes strongly distorted [Fig.~\ref{fig:Cycdynam} (c)].
-The implications of the anharmonic behavior will be explored in the following section by looking closely at the \cpxm3 component of the ac magnetic response, $M(t)$, in different regimes of the phase diagram.
+The implications of the anharmonic behavior seen here, coupled with the dissipative behavior presented above, will be explored in the following section by looking closely at the leading nonlinear component of the total ac magnetic response in different regimes of the phase diagram.